-This mead is made and commercially available in Bosnia, Bulgaria, the Czech Republic, Croatian, Serbia, Slovakia, and Montenegro.
+This mead is commercially available in Bosnia, Bulgaria, the Czech Republic, Croatian, Serbia, Slovakia and Montenegro.

 This delicious Lithuanian mead is made from natural berry honey and berry juices and is infused with acorns, poplar buds, carnation flowers, juniper berries, and other herbs.
 Its alcohol content can go up to a whopping 75 percent.